 No data transmission over the internet can however be guaranteed to be 100% secure.
 So while we strive to safeguard your information, we cannot guarantee the security of any information you provide online and you do this at your own risk.

 • Third parties who provide services for us, for example insurance providers.
 We select our third party service providers with care.
 We provide these third parties with the information necessary to provide the service.
 We have agreements in place that require them to operate with the same care over data protection as we do.

 • Third parties in connection with restructuring or reorganisation of our operations, for example if we merge with another charity.
 In such event we will take steps to ensure your privacy rights will be protected by the third party.

-Owing to the diversity of our operations, the information you provide to us may be transferred to countries outside the European Economic Area (EEA), which are not subject to the same data protection regulations as apply in the UK.
-We meet our obligations under GDPR by ensuring that the information has equivalent protection as if it were being held within the EEA.
-We do this by ensuring that any third parties processing your data outside the EEA either benefits from an adequacy determination for GDPR purposes and/or, where appropriate, we have entered into a Data Sharing Agreement which contains model EU clauses.
+Owing to the diversity of our operations, the information you provide to us may be transferred to countries outside the UK and Australia, which are not subject to the same data protection regulations as apply in the UK and Australia.
+We meet our obligations under The Data Protection Act 2018; the UK General Data Protection Regulation; The Privacy Act 1988 and the Australian Privacy Principles, by ensuring that the information has equivalent protection as if it were being held within the UK and Australia respectively.
+We do this by ensuring that any third parties processing your data outside the the UK and Australia either benefits from an adequacy determination for UK General Data Protection Regulation purposes and/or, where appropriate, we have entered into a Data Sharing Agreement.

 We may also disclose your personal information if we are required to do so under any legal obligation and may use external data for the purposes of fraud prevention and credit risk reduction, or where doing so would not infringe your rights, but is necessary and in the public interest.